Skip to main content

 You can use the Webhook component to start a flow run in response to an external event.

 With the Webhook component, a flow can receive data directly from external sources.
 Then, the flow can parse the data and pass it to other components in the flow to initiate other actions, such as calling APIs, writing to databases, and chatting with LLMs.
+If the input isn't valid JSON, the Webhook component wraps it in a payload object so that it can be accepted as input to trigger the flow.

 The Webhook component provides a versatile entrypoint that can make your flows more event-driven and integrated with your entire stack of applications and services.
 For example: